EntTheTree/Webnovel-1/Draft 2.md

 “Can you find her?”

-“Don’t worry”, I began packing up my gear, “I will find her no matter what.”
+“Don’t worry”, Gale wrapped a coat around her.
+“I will find her no matter what.”

-After ensuring that our vicinity was safe, I led Victoria to our neighbors.
-They were shocked at hearing that Esther was gone.
-I asked them to look after my wife in case something happened and they ushered her in without thought.
-They really were a great pair.

-I closed my eyes and began focusing my mana whirling in my body.
-I had occasionally practiced mana control, it was routine by now, but it felt extra hard to control it today.
-I had to calm my mind.
-The mana began collecting into my eyes, making them feel warm to the touch.
-Slowly the world lit up.
-The faint glow of five mana trails could be seen.
-Four of them were seeping into the house but a fifth, golden trail could be seen heading toward the town.
-Esther, where did you go in the middle of the night?

-I began sprinting, the moon at my back.
+After ensuring that the surroundings didn’t have any intruders, they went to their neighbors.
+A drowsy couple opened the door.
+Gale explained the situation and asked if they could look after Victoria in the meanwhile.
+With no resistance, they accepted.

+Closing his eyes, Gale began focusing on the air surrounding his body.
+This was a vital step in collecting the fragments of mana found everywhere in nature.
+Practicing this technique whenever he could, this had been routine for someone like Gale.
+However, it was abnormally hard to control his senses today.

+Calm yourself, Gale repeated in his mind.
+Something warm entered his body as they traveled through his veins up to his eyes.
+He had successfully absorbed mana in the air.
+Opening his eyes, the world lit up in numerous colors.
+Reds, blues and yellows.
+Five glowing trails of mana could be seen in the area.
+Four of them seeping into the lonely house in the middle of the night, and a fifth heading towards the town.
+It was gray.

+The different colors indicated a person's innate affinity for mana, whether they could use it or not.
+Gray was not a color Gale had seen before, but he surmised that it had something to do with her inability to accept divine magic.

+What was his daughter doing walking to the town at this time?
+He began sprinting, following the gray trail as the moon shone onto his back.

 \*\*\*
+“AHH\!”
+My little finger was crushed.

 “Stop\!”
-My little finger was crushed.

-“Stop it\!”
-The hammer had hit the base of my finger.
+The hammer slammed into the base of the finger.

-“Why should I?”
-The man stared at me.
+“Why shouldI?”
+He looked confused.
 “You tried killing my son\!”
-He changed out the flower, laying it on the table before me.
-A fresh flower was put under my bloodied hand.
-The finger looked disgusting.
-The outer flesh had been ripped, muscle peeing from underneath.
+A fresh flower was put under my hand again.
+Under the finger that had it’s outer flesh ripped out.
+I felt my heart pulse through my body as the fat layer peeked at me.
+Light yellow.
+Squirming.
+It was disgusting.

 “Ahhh\!”
 The hammer crushed another one of my fingers.
 Painting another rose.

 “No one touches my son without my permission\!”

-Why, why why why.
+Why, why why.
+Why was this happening?

-“Shhhh, don’t cry little girl.”
-He put his hand on my head.
-“The goddess will welcome you with open arms\!”
+“Shh, don’t you cry little girl.”
+My hair ruffled in his hand.
+“The goddess will welcome us all with open arms\!”
 The goddess?
 “You know that right?”
 He changed the flowers.
-There were two red roses staring at me.
+There were two red roses staring at me on the table.

+“Shh, don’t you cry little girl.”
+My hair was yanked after with his hand.
+“The goddess will welcome us all with open arms\!”
+The goddess?
+He changed the flowers.
+Two red roses, like the eyes of a snake were staring at me.

 “Huh?”

-“Tsk, you still don’t get it.”
-He raised his hammer again.

-I don’t get it, why was I reincarnated?
-Why did I get to remember my previous life?
+“I was a lost little lamb just like you when my wife died.
+But you know what?
+It was remarkably easy to find the right road again\!”
+My blood dripped everywhere as he flung the hammer this and that way.
+“All I had to do was donate a small part of whatever I earned\!”

+“I was a lost little lamb just like you when my wife suddenly died.
+But you know what?
+It was remarkably easy to find the right road again\!”
+My blood flew everywhere as he swung the hammer this way and that way.
+“All I had to do was donate some money\!”

+“Ugh\!”
+A third finger was mangled.

+“Money\!
+All everyone cares about is money\!
+I thought they would be different, but no, even those priests preaching about the greed of mankind grabbed my dirty coins.
+It was everything I had.”
+He suddenly stopped moving.
+He was staring into the air.
+“It was everything.”

+“That wench had used it all\!”
+I could hear my own shriek echoing in the room after he broke my fourth finger.
+He didn’t even swap out the rose.

+A thumb was what separated us humans from animals, someone said to me once.
+I took solace in that thought as he dropped the hammer, letting it thud to the floor.
+Would I be able to leave now?

+“She used me\!
+Me\!
+Do you understand?\!”
+I don’t understand.
+I don’t understand any of it.
+Why was I reincarnated?
+Did the goddess send me here?
+Was this my punishment?
 I don’t get it.

-“I’m doing this for you\!”

-My shriek filled the room as my middle finger got crushed.
-The hammer clattered to the floor.

-“That should be enough for today’s harvest.
-I can’t send a sweet girl like you all beaten up\!”

-He went to the wall. *I don’t want to get hurt.* He picked up a knife. *I just want to eat tasty food.* He took a step closer. *I just want Victoria to give me another hug.*
+“Not a single thing was left for my son.
+How could she.”
+Tears rolled down his face.
+“You, why would she do that?
+Shouldn’t a parent protect their own children?”

+“I d-don’t know…”

+“Right.”
+He smacked his forehead.
+“What was I thinking.
+Stupid, stupid stupid stupid.”
+Four loud smacks.
+Then he began laughing.
+Keeling over grabbing his own stomach he laughed loud enough to make my ears ring.
+Oh, he was insane.
+I was going to die here.

+“Enough\!”
+Following him with my eyes, he went to the wall.

+“Please…” He picked up a knife.
+I was just starting to be familiar with this life.
+Eating tasty food, waking up in a warm bed, getting hugged by Victoria.
+All those things made me want to live.
+The knife shone in the light as he came closer.

 “Mom…” I really don’t want to die again.

-“Don’t you worry”, he raised his knife, “you will be able to meet her soon”
+“Don’t you worry”, he raised his knife, “you will be able to meet her soon.”

 I’m sorry mom.
 I can’t stop crying.
-I promise I will stop.
-Please forgive me.

-The knife flew towards my neck stabbing into it.
-I closed my eyes.
+I promise that I’m not meaning to.
+Just don’t leave me again.

+The knife cut into my neck, severing my veins and letting the musty air invade through a new slit in my throat.
+Or it should have happened.
+Opening my eyes I saw something glow below my eyes.

 “What?”
-Something poked my neck and a bright light shone through my eyelids.

-A thud hit the ground below my legs.
-Wrenching my teary eyes open, I saw the knife laying there, the hand still gripping it.
+“Hah.”
+I had to laugh.

+“What the hell is this?”
+Another glow filled my eyes as he tried to stab me again.

+“Ah ha ha\!”

+“What’s so damn funny you witch\!”

-“You bastard\!”
+“You can’t kill me\!”

-The owner of the hand flew across the room, smashing into the wall of tools.
-Gale was standing there sword in hand.
-My dad had arrived.
+He raised his arm and the next second my face met the dirty floor.
+He punched me.
+It hurt.
+That didn’t matter, as long as I wouldn’t die.
+I was about to spit out the bitter thing filling my mouth when something wrapped around my neck.
+He was choking me.
+Two rough hands was robbing my of air.
+Ah, I didn’t think of that.

+Twisting and turning my body did little to stop my suffocation.
+I think it made it worse.
+Dark spots were beginning to cover my eyes.

+Dying should only be experienced once per life.
+But here I was, about to lose my second life.
+It must have been a curse.
+Would I simply die again in my next life?
+And in the life after that?
+Living was suffering.
+That sentence flooded my mind as I grasped for air, holding on to the single strand of life still left in me.
+Then my lungs expanded.
+I could breathe again.

+Something had sent him flying across the room, letting all the tools fall over him.
+The thudding of their reveberated to my eyes as it traveled through the floor.
+Grabbing the closest thing, he pointed it at the person standing in front of me.

+“Who the hell are you\!”

+“Shut up you bastard\!”
+His voice was similar.
 “You dare touch my daughter\!”
-The blade flew through the air, slicing off another hand.
-I couldn’t even see the sword’s shadow.
+Oh, it was Gale, my father.
+Something plopped onto the ground with a soft thud.
+It was a hand.
+Spurting out blood from it’s cut end, it still held onto the knife.
+With a swift strike, my father had it sliced it off with his sword.

-“My hands\!”
-He let out a roar.
+“My hand\!”
+He let out a roar like an animal.

-“Shut your mouth\!”
-His head flew backwards, a few teeth fell to the ground, upon smashing into my dad’s boot.
+“Shut your damn mouth\!”
+A few teeth clattered to the ground when his face smashed into my father’s boot.

 “S-shtop\!”

-Dad slashed his sword.
-The left leg got severed.
+Shielding his face did little to stop the sword.
+Another hand met the floor, this time a little bit of arm was connected to it.
+He had cut cleanly through his skin, muscles and bone.

+“Ahhh w-wait\!”

+He swung his sword again.
+It was the left leg this time.
+Right under the kneecap, where the two bones met eachother, my father severed it with pinpoint precision.
+A pool of blood had gathered under the triple-amputated man.

 “W-wait\!”

 Another slash, another leg.

-“You bastard\!
+“You\!
 Do you know who I-”

 “You goddamn demon\!”

-The blade sliced cleanly through his neck sending his head flying.
-Rolling on the dirty floor, his eyes were still open.
+The blade sliced cleanly through his esophagus, his vertebrae and the rest of his neck.
+His head was sent flying through the air before rolling on the dirty floor, picking up all the bits of dirt and grime.
+His eyes were still open as they stared at me.

 “Esther\!”
-He turned toward me.
-Blood had spattered all over his clothes and face.
-But I didn’t mind.

-“Oh my goddess, let me get you out of here.”
-He began untying my hands and legs.
+He turned toward me, covered in blood and sweat.
+“Oh my goddess, let me get you out of here.” he began untying my hands and feet.

 “Dad…”

-“Yes, your dad is here, I’m here.
+“Yes, your dad is here, I’m here.”

 “It hurts…”